Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADUserManager.md

 # Get-AzureADUserManager

 ## SYNOPSIS
-Retrieves the manager of a user from Azure Active Directory
+Gets the manager of a user.

 ## SYNTAX